rt96-hub/Project1-ChatGenius/backend/api_docs.md

 GET /channels/{channel_id}/messages?skip=0&limit=50&include_reactions=true
 ```

 Returns messages from a channel with pagination.
+Messages that are replies will include their parent message data.

 **Query Parameters:**
 - `skip` (optional): Number of records to skip (default: 0)